-All foods and beverages sold individually outside the reimbursable meal programs (including those sold through a la carte [snack] lines, vending machines, student stores, or fundraising activities) during the school day, or through programs for students after the school day will meet nutrition standards as required by state or federal law.
-For current state guidelines, click here http://tinyurl.com/Iowa-HKA.
+All foods and beverages sold individually outside the reimbursable meal programs (including those sold through a la carte [snack] lines, vending machines, student's stores, or fundraising activities) during the school day, will be smart snack approved.

 Fundraising Activities

 There are two types of fundraising - regulated and other.
 Regulated fundraisers are those that offer the sale of foods or beverages on school property and that are targeted primarily to PK-12 students by or through other PK-12 students, student groups, school organizations, or through on-campus school stores.
 Regulated fundraising activities must comply with the state nutrition guidelines.
 All other fundraising activities are encouraged, but not required, to comply with the state nutrition guidelines if the activities involve foods and beverages.
 Any of these items need to be sold a half hour after the bell rings, and till 12am.
 Anything after those times must comply with the state nutrition guidelines.